happeneddr9/STM32F0-YM2151-VGMPlayer/README.md

 # STM32F0 YM2151 VGMPlayer

 ## Description
 This project is a VGMPlayer that uses a genuine YM2151 FM synthesizer chip.
-This project is driven by an STM32F030 microcontroller, it's better choice than BluePill in price, and I have not written any libraries for other STM serise chips.
+This project is driven by a STM32F030 microcontroller, it's better choice than BluePill in price, and I have not written any libraries for other STM serise chips.

 This project is reference from [AidanHockey5/YM2151_VGM_STM32](https://github.com/AidanHockey5/YM2151_VGM_STM32), but this is not using BluePill(STM32F103), is STM32F0 serises; using SW4STM32 with standard peripheral library.